Museum Week

-Museum Week is a global event that takes place during one week each year with the participation of all kind cultural institutions and especially museums, libraries, archives and heritage centres.
+MuseumWeek is a global event that takes place during one week, each year with the participation of all kinds of cultural institutions, museums, libraries, archives and heritage centers, both in situ and on social media.

-Museum Week started in 2014 with a collaboration of twelve French museums wishing to expand their audience.
+MuseumWeek started in 2014 with a collaboration of twelve French museums wishing to expand their audience.
 Each year the event promotes a different international cause.

-In 2015, the second year, Museum Week became a trending global cultural event on Twitter.
+In 2015, its second year, MuseumWeek became a leading global cultural event on Twitter.